Performance Breakdown

 6I used a couple of tools to measure power.
 First, a Y-gauge measured suction at the highest power setting, and then an anemometer checked airflow.

 There’s little variance between the V15S Submarine and V15 Detect with suction.
-The newer Submarine variant got a higher result with the unsealed test at 24 inches of water lift, but got the same 65 inches of water lift with the sealed test.
+The newer Submarine variant achieved a higher result in the unsealed test at 24 inches of water lift, but reached the exact 65 inches of water lift in the sealed test.

 Airflow Results [Wand]